ameerssb/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is used to prints the absolute path name of the current working directory.
+ ls is used to Display the contents list of your current directory.